Understanding Your Unique Way of Being

 I believe that understanding yourself isn't about fitting into the boxes of other's expectations - it's about discovering and embracing your authentic self.
 My way of working combines established person centred, humanistic approaches, a deep respect for neurodivergence and the many different ways of experiencing the world.

-It may feel like this but some journeys are not meant to be walked alone -
+It may feel like this right now...but some journeys are not meant to be walked alone -

 contact me to see what that could look like for you.